thevanduyns/thevanduyns.github.io/index.md

 ## Printing

-The good news about CatPrint is that in February 2020 we took possession of our very own facility, with over double the space of our previous quarters.
+The good news about CatPrint is that in February 2020 we took possession of our very own 20,000 sq. ft. facility, with over double the space of our previous quarters.
 The bad news is that in March 2020, sales plummeted to less than half of our pre-pandemic volume, and have remained very low for the last year.
 Consequently we were forced to put over half our faithful employees on furlough.
 We are slowly rebuilding both our sales and our team.
 Due to the hard work and dedication of our remaining employees, we have kept our spirits up and the company afloat.
 Thanks to God for all things.

 By the way we hope to see more of your Christmas Cards and Invitations printed by CatPrint.
 Visit our website [www.catprint.com](https://www.catprint.com) today, and if you would like a "Family and Friends" discount just let us know.
 We are proud that we are the highest rated online print company in the world.